 The Top 3 Reasons You Failed The Uniform Bar Exam (UBE)

-The Uniform Bar Exam (UBE) is currently being administered in almost half of the country with new states adopting it every year.
-When you first entered law school, there is a fair chance that the UBE was not even offered in your state.
-Now, whether you plan on taking the bar exam in New York, New Jersey, Colorado, Missouri, or 22 other states, you are actually taking the UBE.
+The Uniform Bar Exam (UBE) is now being administered in thirty-six states across the country, with new states adopting it every year.
+Whether you plan on taking the bar exam in New York, New Jersey, Colorado, Missouri, or 32 other states, you are actually taking the UBE.

-We have witnessed in the past few years bar pass rates plummet as more states adopt the UBE.
-And as was recently announced, test takers for the February 2017 exam had the lowest MBE scores in 33 years.
+We have witnessed in the past few years bar pass rates in most UBE states have declined sharply.
 While this news is very disconcerting, when you are included in these disappointing statistics, it does not make you feel any better.
 You will do a self-diagnosis and may think your problems were:

 I didn’t study hard enough.